technik-gegg/OctoPrint-Smuff/README.md

 ## Recent Changes

+**V1.2.1** - Added pseudo commands *@SMuFF T++* / *@SMuFF T--* handling

+- extended the tool change pseudo GCode to handle **T++** / **T--** instructions, which will automatically increment or decrement the current tool number in order to achieve an automatic tool change, whenever a filament runout has been detected (for continous printing).
+In order to use this feature, you'll need a plugin that is able to detect a filament runout and send custom GCodes, such as the [Filament Sensor Simplified](https://plugins.octoprint.org/plugins/filamentsensorsimplified/) plugin.
+- added the option of using two SMuFFs on an **IDEX printer**.
+Tools are numbered sequentially, i.e. 0-4 on the first SMuFF/printhead, 5-9 on the second, if both SMuFFs support 5 tools/materials.
+Your OctoPrint printer profile has to be modified accordingly.
+You have to configure port and baudrate for each SMuFF.
+Both SMuFFs status infos are displayed in the OctoPrint Navbar separately.
+The SMuFF console supports switching between the two instances and the buttons will affect the currently selected instance.
+**Please keep in mind, this feature is "Work In Progress" and may need some further modifications!**

 **V1.2.0** - Updated plugin for the latest SMuFF firmware, version (V3.13)

 ##### Please be aware: You must update your SMuFF firmware to the latest version before you move on using this version of the plugin